 - What make and material is the casket that is included in the basic package?
 Google the casket and see if it is what you want.
 Upgrading to a different casket can add upwards of CI$500 to your bill.

 - Ask what the basic package includes.
-It should include the following: transfer of the body to the funeral home, cool-storing the body in their facility, all clerical paperwork, embalming (required for repatriation), dressing, restoration, hair and make-up, coffin, viewing at the funeral home, staff for the service, transportation, hearse for the coffin, free bus for the family to the gravesite, gravesite equipment (chairs, tent, drinking water, coffin lowering device), vault sealing, guest books, one newspaper announcement and four radio ads.
-It would not include flowers, additional announcements and the funeral programme.
+It usually includes: transfer of the body to the funeral home, cool-storage of the body in their facility, all clerical paperwork, embalming (required for repatriation), dressing, restoration, hair and make-up, coffin, viewing at the funeral home, staff for the service, transportation, hearse for the coffin, free bus for the family to the gravesite, gravesite equipment (chairs, tent, drinking water and coffin lowering device), vault sealing, guest books, one newspaper announcement and four radio ads.
+It would not include flowers, additional announcements or the funeral programme.

 - If the deceased is a civil servant, died in a tragic accident, or is under the age of 18, then ask if the funeral home will offer you a discount on their funeral package.